Entries are now open for the 2018 exhibition. They will close when we have 75 sculptors.

 All work must be suitable for showing outdoors, exposed to the weather.

 We do not have lifting or moving equipment apart from normal garden barrows and so on, and we do not have any young muscle.
 Please come equipped to move your own work.
-Your exhibits will be sited at the time of delivery and not moved thereafter.
+You will site your exhibits at the time of delivery and I will not normally move them thereafter.

 Your work will be insured by us for Third Party damage only during the exhibition.
 You will need to arrange for any other insurance you have to cover your work at this location while it is here.